WSP-LAB/Montage/README.md

 ### Phase III
 Phase III produces new JS tests by leveraging the trained LSTM model and logs whether they elicit bugs from JS engines.
-Before running Phase III, you need to build a map for identifiers defined in the harness files.
+Before running Phase III, you need to build a map for identifiers predefined in the harness files.
 ```
 $ cd Montage/src
 $ python3 main.py --opt build_map --config CONFIG_PATH